Haripriya9851/DataEnrichment_Pipeline_with_GeminiAgent/README.md

     └── GCP_Architecture.pdf
 ```

 - **Task 1 - Data Pipeline/**: Contains the Python scripts and requirements for building and running the data enrichment pipeline.
+As I did not have "API" subscription I faced toomanyrequests() error.
 - **Task-2 - Pipeline Architecture/**: Contains documentation and architecture diagrams for the cloud deployment solution.